dcs619/dcs619.github.io/content/pages/1--projects/index.md

 [Rock RMS](https://github.com/SparkDevNetwork/Rock)

-Rock is an open-source content and relationship management system written in C# and SQL, using .NET 4.6, Entity Framework 6, jQuery, DotLiquid, Bootstrap and REST endpoints.
+Rock is a content and relationship management system written in C# and SQL, using .NET 4.6, Entity Framework 6, jQuery, DotLiquid, Bootstrap and REST endpoints.
 Plugin interfaces are loaded and consumed with MEF.
 Active project since 2012.

 [Slingshot](https://github.com/SparkDevNetwork/Slingshot)

 Slingshot is an API-driven bulk import app for Rock RMS written in C# using .NET 4.6 and Entity Framework.
 Active project since 2017.

 [Attended Checkin](https://github.com/KingdomFirst/rock-attended-checkin)